aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/040_create_hub_cluster/010-provision-hub.md

 In this section, we define the EKS version for the hub-cluster.
 From the console, we can manage EKS objects such as pods, deployments, and namespaces for the hub-cluster using the EKS admin role.
 Most of these variables will be configured later using the terraform.tfvars file.

-:::expand{header="Detailed Explanation of Variables, Click to check the description"}
+:::expand{header="Detailed explanation of variables, click to check the description"}
 Here, we define several variables used to create the EKS cluster:

 - **kubernetes_version**: Specifies the version of Kubernetes to install or update in the EKS cluster.